Tom Kha Gai is a flavorful modern Thai soup with coconut milk, chicken and galangal (Thai ginger).

 - Salt to taste

-- 1 Tomato diced
+- 1 medium Tomato diced, optional

-- Cilantro Fresh aka fresh Coriander
+- Cilantro Fresh aka fresh Coriander chopped

 Instructions

-- Lightly crush the lime leaves and peel and cut the Thai ginger in smaller stripes.
-Place the lemongrass, lime and that ginger pieces into the simmering coconut milk.
-Let it simmer on low heat for 5 minutes approximately so that the milk takes up the aroma.
+- Let it simmer on low heat for 5 minutes approximately so that the milk takes up the aroma.

 - Serve hot!